I once had someone give me advice after I experienced a series of recurrent early miscarriages. She said “Just do everything the doctor tells you.”

 - Keep you accountable and help you stay on track with any of your health goals.

 There are multiple ways to keep a health journal.
 An app on your phone, incorporating it into a daily planner, or even just a pad and paper all work just fine.
-Find the system that works best for you.
+We also have a free template that we can send you.
+Just click the button below!

 If you still aren’t convinced, be sure to read 10 Benefits of Keeping a Health Journal, or take a look at our guide on How to Start a Health Journal for Your Autoimmune Disease.